Keillion/barcode-reader-docs/programming/features/ui-customization-js.md

 // Since the 'dynamsoft-barcode-reader-bundle' package
 // has already been imported in the business logic,
-// importing it again in the UI definition is unnecessary.
+// importing it again in the UI definition is unnecessary. import type {
-//
-// Some types have been renamed to versions with underscores
-// to avoid conflicts with variables imported from `uiContext`.
-// You can also choose to change the names of the variables imported from `uiContext` instead. import type {
   CameraEnhancer,
   CaptureVisionRouter,